catness/100-days-of-code/log.md

  ### Day 85: 2019-07-24

 * Started with the dialogue trees.
 So far the concept doesn't work.

+### Day 86: 2019-07-25

+* Partially adopted my old dialogue tree code.
+So far it displays the first dialogue node menu.

+* Added the list of properties for objects.